WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10232-Adapt-ad-insertion-to-LowLatency-HLS.md

 Find out how to integrate advertising into your Low-Latency HLS streams through server-side ad insertion.
 We'll show you how to segment your ad content, and examine how ad insertion works with LL-HLS features such as Blocking Playlist Reload and Blocking Preload Hints.

-For more information about Blocking Playlist Reload and Preload Hinting, watch "Reduce Latency with HLS Blocking Playlist Reload" and "Discover HLS Blocking Preload Hints."

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)